Let’s get down to brass tacks.

 But we’re not going to stop here.
 There’s much more you can do to beef up your sales messages and create a strong emotional connection with your prospects.

-One of key things to do is reveal things about yourself and your life.
+One of the key things to do is to reveal things about yourself and your life.

 What?
 Do you mean I have to talk about myself in my emails?

 Have you noticed the explosion of reality TV shows over the past few years?
 They are so popular because, as one famous marketer once said, people are voyeurs.
 In other words, people like to see what’s going on in other people’s lives.